truenas/documentation/content/TrueCommand/Clusters.md

 ![ClustersScreen](/images/TrueCommand/2.2/ClustersScreen.png "TrueCommand Clusters Screen")

 {{< expand "Option descriptions (click to expand)" "v" >}}
-When no clusters are created, there is a single option on this screen:
+If you have not created a cluster, there is a single option on this screen:

 | Setting | Value | Description |
 |---------|-------|-------------|